advanced-computer-lab-2023/Sonic-Clinic/README.md

 - **Comments:** Include comments where necessary to explain complex code sections or to provide context.
 Follow a consistent comment style.

-Before submitting a pull request, please ensure that your code adheres to these conventions.
+Before submitting a pull request, please ensure that your code sticks to these conventions.
 Consistent coding practices enhance collaboration and make the codebase more maintainable.

 ## Contribute